bitcoin/bitcoin/doc/developer-notes.md

   attacker to fill up storage.
 Note that `LogPrintf(fmt, params...)` is a deprecated alias for `LogInfo`.

-- `LogError(fmt, params...)` should be used in place of `LogInfo` for severe problems that require the node (or a subsystem) to shut down entirely (e.g., insufficient storage space).
+- `LogError(fmt, params...)` should be used instead of `LogInfo` for severe errors that the node admin needs to address (e.g., failure to write data).

-- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for severe problems that the node admin should address, but are not severe enough to warrant shutting down the node (e.g., system time appears to be wrong, unknown soft fork appears to have activated).
+- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for unexpected conditions indicating potentially severe problems the node admin should address (e.g. system time appears to be wrong, unknown soft fork appears to have activated).

 - `LogTrace(BCLog::CATEGORY, fmt, params...)` should be used in place of `LogDebug` for log messages that would be unusable on a production